A WhatsApp group

 Of 662 messages

 The group exists almost entirely to care for others.
-The sliver (barely visible) is for the mothers themselves.

 One mother asked about tampons for the first time.
 It was 8:29 PM on a Wednesday.
 Sandwiched between a thread about screen time and one about chocolate spread.
 She got an answer in four minutes.
 Then the group moved on.
+It was the only thread that month with no follow-up question.

 From the data